 Step 3: Create a Brand & Slogan

-Reaching your campaign’s goal could take months (if not years!).
-Therefore, you want your campaign to be memorable so that donors will share it with their friends and family.
+Reaching your campaign’s goal could take years.
+Therefore, you want your campaign to be memorable so donors will share it with their friends and family throughout the duration of the fundraising period.
 And who knows?
 Your supporters may give more than once during your campaign.

-To help create an impression that lasts, you should create a brand and slogan for your capital campaign.
-Even if you already have a well-established brand for your nonprofit, the campaign’s brand should be different to separate your campaign from the rest of your fundraising.
+To help create an impression that lasts, you may want to create a brand and slogan for your capital campaign.
+Even if you already have a well-established brand for your nonprofit, the campaign’s brand should be slightly different so as to separate your campaign from the rest of your fundraising activities.

-Your brand should fit the theme of your project and should complement your nonprofit’s overall brand.
+Your brand should fit the theme of your project while complementing your nonprofit’s overall brand.
 You’ll also need a catchy slogan to capture your donors’ attention and encourage them to contribute.

 For your slogan, you should go for something that: